Exclusive economic zone of India

 India has the 18th-largest exclusive economic zone (EEZ) with a total size of 2305143 km².
 It includes the Lakshadweep island group in the Laccadive Sea off the southwestern coast of India and the Andaman and Nicobar Islands in the Bay of Bengal and the Andaman Sea.
 India's EEZ is bordered to the west by Pakistan, to the south by the Maldives and Sri Lanka and to the east by Bangladesh, Myanmar, Thailand, Malaysia and Indonesia.
 Based on new scientific data, India has petitioned United Nations to extend its EEZ from 200 Nautical miles to 350 nautical miles.

+Historic context

+Historic Greater India zone and expansion of Indian-origin polities and religions (Hinduism, Buddhism, Jainism, and Sikhism).

 Legal framework

 India legally defined the concept of EEZ in the "Territorial Waters, Continental Shelf, Exclusive Economic Zone and Other Maritime Zones Act, 1976".
 In June 1997, India also ratified UNCLOS.
 India also enacted the "Maritime Zones of India (Regulation of fishing by foreign vessels) Act, 1981" prohibiting fishing by foreign vessel within Indian EEZ without a license.
 Additionally, India has also enacted laws regulation the fishing and fisheries by Indian fishing vessels operating in the EEZ.